nicolasvlaeminch/nicolasvlaeminch/README.md

 - 🌍 I live in Argentina, Buenos Aires.

-- 🧠 I am currently working on projects with pandas and numpy.
+- 🧠 I am currently working on projects with Pandas and NumPy.

 - 📫 How to reach me. **nicolasvlaeminch777@gmail.com**